Forex Trading in South Africa and FSB Forex Brokers

 Forex brokers in South Africa and regulation

 All over the world, there are a number of financial market regulators, which usually operate in a particular country.
 In South Africa, the regulation of Forex brokers falls on the shoulders of the Financial Services Board of South Africa (FSB).
 This regulatory agency oversees and regulates all financial intermediaries in the country.
-It is a very powerful authority and is able to impose fines and penalties, with no limitations, on FSB regulated brokers and other regulated entities who do not conform to the requirements.
+It is a very powerful authority, and is able to impose fines and penalties, with no limitations, on FSB-regulated brokers and other regulated entities who do not conform to the requirements.
 The Board is an independent body which was created after it was found there was a need for an independent regulatory and supervisory body by the Van der Horst Committee.
 Further Acts have been passed since the FSB was created which have further expanded its remit.

 FSB Forex brokers and customer complaints

-A service was created in 2002, specifically for resolving complaints or disputes made by clients of financial services providers.
+A service was created in 2002 specifically for resolving complaints or disputes made by clients of financial services providers.
 Very aptly, it was called the Office of the Ombud for Financial Services Providers.
 It offers an informal, quick, inexpensive and fair way for consumers to resolve disputes.
-It is a free service and is readily accessible for all South African consumers but there are certain restrictions.
+It is a free service and is readily accessible for all South African consumers, but there are certain restrictions.
 Firstly, the infraction must have occurred after the 30th September 2004.
 Secondly, it must not exceed R800,000.

-- If a provider has been negligent or wilfully offered a financial service causing damage or prejudice or likely to result in the same
+- If a provider has been negligent or wilfully offered a financial service causing damage or prejudice, or likely to result in the same.

-It’s important you choose an FSB regulated Forex broker
+It’s important you choose an FSB-regulated Forex broker.

 One of the most important factors to consider when choosing your Forex broker is that of regulation.
-Choosing a regulated broker will mean it has enough capital to cover trading losses, your funds will be protected in segregated accounts, and that a fair and transparent trading environment will be provided.
+Choosing a regulated broker will mean it has enough capital to cover trading losses, that your funds will be protected in segregated accounts, and that a fair and transparent trading environment will be provided.
 It is very quick and easy to check a broker’s regulation, simply by visiting the regulator’s website.
 You may also be able to uncover whether the broker has had any problems or been found to be breaking the rules.
-With Forex trading being such a risky form of investment it would be wise not to add to those risks by choosing an unregulated broker.
+With Forex trading being such a risky form of investment, it would be wise not to add to those risks by choosing an unregulated broker.